Ways to Raise Your FICO Score for Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
-To become a homeowner, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Muskogee.
+In reality, the home buying process begins with your finances.
+To become a homeowner, you must consider your FICO score along with the type of loan for which you'll qualify in Muskogee.

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double the amount of an individual with a higher FICO score.

-Getting your credit in order is the best way to ease into purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into owning a home.
+Call us at (918)348-9250 and we can help you get on the right track to the home of your dreams.

-There are ways to raise your score.
+You want a better score, but how do you get it?
 Building your FICO score takes time.
-It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be rare to make a large-scale change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+Here are some ways you can improve your credit score:

-- Apply for service station cards or chain store credit.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and keep up your payments, which will raise your credit.
-You must always beware of carrying a large balance for more than a couple of billing cycles because these types of cards usually have a steeper interest rate.
+- Retail cards and gas station cards.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You should always beware of keeping a large balance for more than a couple of months because these types of cards more than likely have a surprising interest rate.

-- Keep your cards in rotation.
+- Use your credit.
 Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
 But, pay them off in one or two payments.

 - Keep up with payments.
-Payment history is a huge factor in your credit score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you find mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
 With the help of Leslie Scott Realty, LLC, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.